ebuczek525/SSW-345-Bot-Project/PROCESS.md

 ⦁	Any scrum meeting notes.

 ⦁	Include documentation of EACH iteration end.
 Include status of completed and incomplete tasks, and a process reflection.

+To do: Congratulate user on task creation (8), Add a task reminder (3)

+In Progress: Add a productivity goal (5)